Specialised Foundation Programme

 All shortlisted applicants will be invited to attend an interview which will be held remotely via TEAMS.

-Interviews for the NFS Specialised Foundation Programme will take place on Tuesday 6th and Wednesday 7th December 2022.
+Interviews for the NFS Specialised Foundation Programme will take place on Tuesday 28th and Wednesday 29th November 2023.
 Please note that we are unable to offer alternative interview dates.

 Further information about the interview process and timings will be communicated to shortlisted applicants in due course.
 Interview slots must be pre-booked via Oriel.

-SFP Northern Foundation School: Short-listing Criteria and Selection Process
+SFP Northern Foundation School: short-listing criteria and selection process

-Additional Educational Achievements
+1. However, the Additional Educational Achievements we score are:

-i.
-Additional degrees undertaken through the undergraduate medical programme will be considered
+1. Additional degrees undertaken through the undergraduate medical programme will be considered

-ii.
-Verification of additional degrees will be confirmed ahead of interview, if short-listed.
+2. Verification of additional degrees will be confirmed ahead of interview, if short-listed.
 Any alterations/issues around degree outcome will be considered by the interview panel

-iii.
-Scoring is as follows:
+3. Scoring is as follows:

-· 0 points for Intercalated BSc/BA/BMedSci class unspecified or 3rd Class
+Intercalated BSc/BA/BMedSci class unspecified or 3rd Class

-· 0 points for degrees prior to undertaking MBBS/medical degree
+Any degree prior to undertaking MBBS/medical degree

-· 3 points for Intercalated BSc/BA/BMedSci class 2:2 or 2:1
+Intercalated BSc/BA/BMedSci class 2:2 or 2:1; Intercalated Masters’ degree pass

 Publications – maximum score 5 points

-i.
-Articles must have been accepted and published not just submitted at the point of application.
+1. Articles must have been accepted and published not just submitted at the point of application.
 Publications that are ‘in press’ will count if the journal has an NLM unique ID number provided

-ii.
-Publications should be medical (scientific, clinical, education or leadership) in focus
+2. Publications should be medical (scientific, clinical, education or leadership) in focus

-iv.
-Scoring is as follows:
+4. Scoring is as follows

-· 1 point if an abstract in a journal supplement
+Abstract in a journal supplement

-· 3 points if author in one or more peer reviewed, non-research publications eg, letter, case report
+Author in one or more peer reviewed, non-research publications eg, letter, case report

-· 5 points if an author on one or more peer reviewed, research publications
+Author on one or more peer reviewed, research publications

-Points will be awarded for the publication that attracts the highest score
+2. Points will be awarded for the publication that attracts the highest score

 Oral presentations – maximum score 5 points

-i.
-Presentations should be medical (scientific, clinical, education or leadership) in focus
+1. Presentations should be medical (scientific, clinical, education or leadership) in focus

-ii.
-Presentations may be online or in-person, with the applicant being the named presenter
+2. Presentations may be online or in-person, with the applicant being the named presenter

-iii.
-The conference/event may not have taken place before the shortlisting process, but the submission should have been accepted
+3. The conference/event may not have taken place before the shortlisting process, but the submission should have been accepted

-v.
-Scoring is as follows:
+5. Scoring is as follows:

-· 3 points if delivering an oral presentation in a national setting
+• 3 points if delivering an oral presentation in a national setting

-· 5 points if delivering an oral presentation in an international setting
+• 5 points if delivering an oral presentation in an international setting

 Poster presentations – maximum score 5 points

-i.
-Presentations should be medical (scientific, clinical, education or leadership) in focus
+1. Presentations should be medical (scientific, clinical, education or leadership) in focus

-ii.
-Presentations may be online or in-person, with the applicant being the named presenter
+2. Presentations may be online or in-person, with the applicant being the named presenter

-iii.
-The conference/event may not have taken place before the shortlisting process, but the submission should have been accepted
+3. The conference/event may not have taken place before the shortlisting process, but the submission should have been accepted

-v.
-Scoring is as follows:
+5. Scoring is as follows:

 Points will be awarded for the poster presentation that attracts the highest score